iamlrk/simple-psql/README.md

-# Simple PostgreSQL Interaction in Python
+# Simple PostgreSQL Wrapper for Python

 This project contains a Python script (`simplepgsql.py`) that provides a simple interface for interacting with a PostgreSQL database using psycopg2 library.